feklee/dbx-tools/README.md

 		[…]
 		54913be5010b7a9a 6 B   47 seconds ago Greeting.txt
 		[…]

+ 7. Try to upload the same file again:

+		~/Dropbox$ dbx-put Greeting.txt
+		[skipped]

+    Files that have been previously uploaded are skipped.
+This functionality compares hashes of file meta data plus file content.
+If a file is moved, then its meta data changes, and it will be uploaded again on `dbx-put`.

+	Hashes are stored in `~/.dbx-tools/hashes`.
+Feel free to delete the directory at any time.

- 7. Create and upload a directory:
+ 8. Create and upload a directory:

 		~/Dropbox$ mkdir Greetings
 		~/Dropbox$ echo Hello >Greetings/en